informationcake/SDSS-ML/README.md

 Identifying galaxies, quasars and stars with machine learning: a new catalogue of classifications for 111 million SDSS sources without spectra

 These scripts explore galaxy/quasar/star classification from optical and infrared data using machine learning.
+We use SDSS Data Release 15.

 SDSS_ML.py
 - Cleans data, builds random forest model